Effective on: December 6, 2021.

-A. “Affiliate(s)” means any entity that controls, is under common control with, or is controlled by either party, where “control” means the ownership, direct or indirect, of a majority of an entity’s equity or some other interest entitling or otherwise allowing the owner to direct the affairs of such entity, specifically including without limitation, any and all subsidiaries and affiliates of which either party owns, directly or indirectly, twenty-five percent (25%) or more of the voting securities.
+A. “Affiliate(s)” means any entity that controls, is under common control with, or is controlled by ARCH, where “control” means the ownership, direct or indirect, of a majority of an entity’s equity or some other interest entitling or otherwise allowing the owner to direct the affairs of such entity, specifically including without limitation, any and all subsidiaries and affiliates of which ARCH owns, directly or indirectly, twenty-five percent (25%) or more of the voting securities.

 B. “ARCH”, “we,” “us” and “our” means the following entity(ies) as applicable: